poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 to do it.
 So there are activists who rationally conclude that it's not worth the price for me to pay in order to engage in that behaviour.
 That's why they continue to do it.
-But the paradox is that there are a log of other people, I think even more people, who react in exactly the opposite way.
+But the paradox is that there are a lot of other people, I think even more people, who react in exactly the opposite way.

 When they see the US and the UK government showing their true face, showing the extent to which they're willing to abuse their power, they don't become scared or deterred, they become even more emboldened.
-And the reason for that is that when you see that these governments are really capable of that abuse of power, you realize that you can no longer, in good conscience, stand by and do nothing.
+And the reason for that is that when you see that these governments are really capable of that level of abuse of power, you realize that you can no longer, in good conscience, stand by and do nothing.
 It becomes an even greater imperative for you to come forward and shine a light on what they're doing, and if you listen to any of those whistleblowers or activists, they'll all say the same thing.

 It was a slow process to realize that the acts in which you engage are justified but they were finally convinced of it by the actions of